 I'm a photographer based in Dorset, England.

 My greatest influence would be Michael Kenna.
-He photographs at the times of day, or more often night, when other photographs put their cameras away and I find the simple beauty of his 'minimal' images very compelling.
-Photography is often about 'what you leave out'.
+He photographs at the times of day, or more often night, when other photographers put their cameras away and I find the simple beauty of his 'minimal' images very compelling.
+Photography is so much about about 'what you leave out'.

 Michael Kenna www.michaelkenna.com